-As we know that Java is a high-level programming language.
-So if you try to run a high-level programming language on any machine, then the computer will not run that.
-So if you try to run the high programming language, then you need to convert the high-level language to machine understandable language.
+As we know, Java is a high-level programming language.
+So, the computer will not run that if you try to run a high-level programming language on any machine.
+So, if you try to run a high programming language, you must convert the high-level language to machine-understandable.

-So when you compile the java program using the Javac Compiler, then the java compiler can take the java program as the input and then convert that program to machine understandable code which is byte code.
-After the conversion, the machine takes the byte code and runs that code, and then only the machines can understand that byte code and perform the operation.
+So when you compile the Java program using the Javac Compiler, the Java compiler can take the Java program as the input and then convert that program to machine-understandable code, which is byte code.
+After the conversion, the machine takes the bytecode and runs that code, and then only the machines can understand that bytecode and perform the operation.

 What is JVM & Architecture?

-Now we can understand that the primary function of JVM is to execute the byte code, which is generated by the compiler.
-Each operating system has different JVM, but when JVM executes the byte code, they all produce the same output across all different operating systems.
+Now, we can understand that the primary function of JVM is to execute the byte code generated by the compiler.
+Each operating system has a different JVM, but when the JVM executes the bytecode, they all produce the same output across all different operating systems.

 That means the byte code can be run in any environment.
-Because of this feature, Java called a platform-independent or a robust language.
+Because of this feature, Java is called a platform-independent or robust language.

 JVM Architecture